International Negotiations and Agenda Setting: Controlling the Flow of the Negotiation Process

 Negotiation Research article about Negotiating Power: “Negotiating Power: Agenda Ordering and the Willingness to Negotiate in Asymmetric Intergroup Conflicts,” by Nour Kteily, Tamar Saguy, James Sidanius, and Donald M. Taylor.
 Journal of Personality and Social Psychology, 2013.

-How do you control the flow of negotiations?
+How do you manage agenda-setting and control the flow of negotiations?
 Let us know in the comments.

 Adapted from “Bringing Powerful Parties to the Table,” first published in the November 2013 issue of the Negotiation newsletter.